 Jim returned to his hometown in Galveston Island, Texas in 2014.
 When he is not writing, teaching or training he can be found playing music with his friends or boating on the Gulf of Mexico with his partner, children, grandchildren and their dog, Banjo.

 Caroline Tremblay is the Co-Director and Co-Founder of JST INSTITUTE.
 She has over 25 years of rich and diverse experience working with people across the lifespan, from youth in crisis to adults and families.
 She has provided services in crisis intervention centres, medical and psychiatric organizations, EAP companies, school settings as well as in a private practice.
 Caroline holds Masters Degrees in Social Work and in Psychology, and is a Licensed Master of Social Work in the state of Texas.

 Throughout her career, Caroline has been committed to a collaborative, strength-based and trauma-informed practice, utilising approaches such as Solution Focused Brief Therapy, Brief Narrative practices, Motivational Interviewing/ coaching and resilience models.
 She has experience both as a front line clinician and in management/ training capacities.

 Caroline is a skilled facilitator, known for her inclusive and gentle approach, her resourcefulness and creativity.
 She is an advocate of collaboration, mutual engagement and partnership, both in teamwork and with client populations.
 She is particularly interested in the process of engagement, the “how-to” of harvesting people’s skills and knowledge for change.
-Caroline is available to train in the areas of crisis counselling, brief collaborative practices of client engagement, resilience work, and teamwork and development.

 Friends of JST INSTITUTE